 Sorry I was unclear.
 Many users find the location-mapset GRASS concept difficult to understand, and cumbersome for one-shot analyses.

 The idea here is to hide this complexity by creating a location on the fly, running the analysis, exporting the result, and load it on the canvas.

 In this way, one could use GRASS without knowing much about it.

-#5 Updated by Markus Neteler about 6 years ago
+#5 Updated by Markus Neteler over 12 years ago

 Sextance uses GRASS in a very efficient way, no need to understand GRASS' location-mapset concept.
 It creates a mapset on the fly and just runs the analysis in a temporary session as indicated above.
 Works nicely in the gvSIG-OADE-Sextante-GRASS package which I indicated in the GRASS Wiki page.
 It would be a BIG (and likely rather easy to implement) improvement of the QGIS-GRASS integration to use the same method.
 All pieces are likely there.